-Option contracts are derivatives instruments.
+Options contracts are derivatives instruments.
 The VIX index futures contracts are derivative instruments based on options contracts.
-In turn, volatility ETNs, such as XIV and ZIV, are derivative instruments that offer exposure to VIX future contracts, or essentially these ETNs are:
+In turn, volatility ETNs, such as XIV and ZIV, are derivative instruments that offer exposure to VIX futures contracts, essentially these ETNs are:

 derivatives of derivatives of derivatives